atul-github/linkedin-posts/README.md

 # Approach

-* Upload .jsonl file
-* Read each json object line by line
+* Upload .jsonl file and read each JSON object line by line.
-* Using **networkx** create nodes and edges .
-This is Directed graph.
-I could have used **neo4j** but in this particular scenario, in-memory networkx was sufficient.
+* Use NetworkX to create nodes (individuals) and edges (connections) for the directed graph.
+I opted for NetworkX in-memory due to its simplicity, though **Neo4j** could be used for larger datasets.
-* Create a node for every person who has posted, who has shared and who has commented on post.
+* Create a node for every person who has posted, who has shared, who has commented on post or was mentioned by others.
 * Create edges from commenter to poster, resharere to poster and then to mentions.
-So if commenter has mentioned someone, then edge will be created from commenter to mention.
+* Weight Calculation: Edge weights are calculated based on the type of interaction (e.g., mutual relationships are given higher weight while edges with co-commenter are having lower weight )
-* Weight is being calculated and 'mutual' relation is also calculated.
-This will be used while finding path between two nodes.
-This is used for only for display .
-I will work on it when I get chance or is required.
+* Weight is also used while finding path between two members when
-* For **weight calculation** : few things i have implemented like weight is higher for 'mutual' relation.
-It should consider with whom you are connected.
-I will enhance this part little bit further

 ## Without using AI/ML technique
-* This is completely mathematical analysis where every interaction counts are maintained
+* This method relies solely on mathematical analysis, counting interactions between members.

 **Pros**:
 Quick to implement
-Can be used for quick analysis.
-For example how frequently two members are communicating with each other.
-Can also know 'Familiar with each other'
+Useful for basic analysis, such as frequency of communication or familiarity

 **Cons**:
-We will not really know if they are close colleague/friends.
+Limited in understanding deeper relationships (e.g., whether they are close colleagues or casual acquaintances)

-## Using LLM
+## Using LLM(e.g., GPT-4 or OLLAMA)

-It is a shortcut to actual problem statement.

 **Pros**:
-Very accurate and limited to quality of prompt and token sizes.
-Dependent on the quality of the prompt and token sizes.
+More accurate relationship classification
+Easy to implement and adapt with better prompts

 **Cons**:
-'Expensive' - $2.5 / 1M token cannot be called expensive though.
+'Cost' - Although $2.5 / 1M token cannot be called expensive.
 This is GPT4o pricing.
-If we do smart batch processing, cost will be less and you can easily get nice output for millions of post,.
+If we do smart batch processing, cost will be less and we  can easily get nice output for millions of post,.
 As per my discussion, I found that processing around 100k posts would take around 1/2 hour.
-Now we can calculate on how much time it will take to finish our task.
+With this, we can calculate on how much time it will take to finish our task.

 ## Training Model

 * Create a dataset of LinkedIn posts and rank them based on "closeness".
 * Train a model using the data (fine-tune with RoBERTa or use a Transformer-based model or simple TF-IDF Logistic Regression).
 * Supply text from posts to get a 'closeness' rank, which classifies the relationship between two people (e.g., Poster and Commenter).
-* I attempted this with a simple title model to rank titles.
+* I attempted this with a sample posts to rank closeness/friendlyness of two members.
+Couldn't get good results.
+* I have also attempted to create ranking based on 'titles'.
 * When I attemped with posts, results were not very good. **I need to learn** on how to train models.

 **Pros** :
-Can train model large dataset
+Can train model with large dataset and fine tune based on needs.
+Customizable to specific needs

 **Cons** :
-* Need to create good quality dataset.
+* Requires high-quality training data
-* Requires expertise.
+* Requires expertise and many iterations to train the model

 ## Sentiment analysis

-* Sentiment analysis using readymade models can give you decent results in terms of +ve or -ve tone.
+Sentiment analysis using pre-trained models can offer insight into the tone of interactions, providing another layer of relationship context.
 Sentiment value along with data, we can find out relative closeness between two members.

 **Pros** :
 Easy to use.
+We can use keywords like 'worked with', 'good mentor', 'had lunch', 'went on trip' etc to improve accuracy.
+Outcome might be better if used along with well trained model.

 **Cons** :
-Not accurate and cannot classify relation between two members
+Not accurate and cannot classify relation between two members.

 # TODO

 Really understand / learn all NLP concepts and apply it properly for this problem.
+But question is - is it really required?
+With LLM, we can have post with several members interacting with each other.
+LLM precisely finds out who is saying what about other.